House of Yahweh: Yahweh's exclusivity

 According to the assembly, Yahweh is the only one who deserves worship or adoration, and is the sovereign and only creator and ruler of the universe.
-Yahshua is not believed to be a divine being, and is not thought to preexist before his conception.
+Yahshua (Jesus) is not believed to be a divine being, and is not thought to preexist before his conception.
 They believe that the Holy Spirit in the original scriptures is "The every word of Yahweh, the Law and the Prophets".

 Unlike either Judaism or Christianity, and similarly to Armstrongism, they make no distinction between the Old Testament and the New Testament, claiming the New Testament is a continuation of the Old Testament, reaffirming and reestablishing it.
 In addition, the House of Yahweh rejects religious customs that conflict with their interpretation of the Torah.

 In an attempt to purify their religion of pagan elements, all pagan names, words, and concepts are eschewed.
 They also publish an edition of the Bible (The Book of Yahweh), which removes any and all words or concepts which they believe are pagan corruptions, including removal of God/Elohim in favor of Yahweh, as well as changing names to remove these influences (e.g. Yliyah for Elijah, Yechetzqyah for Ezekiel, Riyyah for Ruth, and Yahchanan for John).